The Bottom Line

 - 2007 Momentum Report Download

-The 2014 edition of MAP's Momentum Report, produced biennially since 2007, documents and analyzes the lesbian, gay, bisexual, and transgender (LGBT) movement's success in securing political, legal, and social equality for LGBT Americans in 2012 and 2013.
+The special 2014 edition of MAP’s Momentum Report, produced biennially since 2007, offers a snapshot of the lesbian, gay, bisexual, and transgender (LGBT) movement’s stunning victories over the past year, and the widespread inequality LGBT Americans continue to face.